-There are a number of excellent state and local organizations in Northern California that can help you develop export business.
+There are a number of excellent state and local organizations in Maryland that can help you develop export business.

 The Maryland Department of Agriculture can help take agricultural businesses to the world so they grow in ways they never could domestically.
 In addition to advising on and researching foreign markets, we regularly organize trade missions that connect local Maryland producers and suppliers with partners around the world.
 We also have expertise in making trade show experiences successful and leveraging them to raise the international profile of our state.
 These shows are a cost-effective way to reach foreign industry leaders and gain wide exposure.
 Accessing overseas markets is an effective tool in overcoming weak domestic demand and keeping your business profitable.

 The International Marketing Program helps overcome the technical issues in exporting through access to experts in overseas shipping.
 We also work closely with USDA staff at embassies worldwide and with other organizations to facilitate exports to more than 35 countries.
 Through the Southern U.S. Trade Association (SUSTA) and the US Livestock & Genetics Export Association, MDA obtains funding to manage international trade missions and reverse trade missions bringing foreign buyers to visit Maryland farms.